 Manual Driver Installation

-If windows needs the driver files (inf/cat) for some reason you can get all the drivers in a zip by clicking below:
+If windows needs the driver files (inf/cat) for some reason you can get all the drivers by downloading the source code zip file from this link:

 And point windows to the Drivers folder when it asks for the driver location